STORM: Segment, Track, and Object Re-Localization from a Single Image: Experimental Evaluation

-\textbf{Results.} Table~\ref{table:ycbv_tom_fp_tracking} shows the tracking performance when evaluating on the modified YCB-V dataset.
-Our method significantly outperforms the baseline without tracking-loss detection, while adding only 13ms of inference overhead—demonstrating both accuracy and efficiency.
-This result reinforces a core insight of our framework: once tracking loss occurs, the resulting drift is often irrecoverable with traditional tracking methods, especially at longer sampling intervals.
-Figure~\ref{fig:tracking_recovery} further demonstrates STORM's robustness in object tracking.
-Due to camera rotation, both STORM and FoundationPose lost the target object being tracked.
-However, STORM automatically detected the tracking failure and successfully recovered, while FoundationPose failed to re-track due to the absence of a tracking failure detection mechanism.
-These results validate the effectiveness of STORM's tracking module in maintaining robust object tracking under challenging conditions.
+This supports a key insight of our framework: once the observation becomes incompatible with the tracked-object memory, drift is often irrecoverable for standard temporal trackers, especially at longer sampling intervals in practice.
+Explicitly detecting persistent low-compatibility states enables timely reset and recovery accordingly.
+Figure~\ref{fig:tracking_recovery} further illustrates this behavior clearly.
+Under camera rotation, both STORM and FoundationPose lose the target, but STORM identifies the failure and successfully re-tracks, whereas FoundationPose continues drifting and fails to recover due to the lack of a failure detection mechanism.